rodolfodpk/go-crablet/docs/overview.md

 This library explores event sourcing concepts with DCB concurrency control.
-It's a learning project that experiments with DCB patterns using PostgreSQL, suitable for understanding event sourcing principles and testing DCB concepts.
+It's a learning project that experiments with DCB approaches using PostgreSQL, suitable for understanding event sourcing principles and testing DCB concepts.